 To display your image to it’s best it’s important that it complies with the competition requirements, mainly the size and colour space.

-NOTE It is not necessary to add a background to your image in order to fill the entire 1,600 x 1,200 space.
-When projected the unused area will be filled with black.
+NOTE It is not necessary to add a background to your image in order to fill the entire space.
+When viewed the unused area will be filled with black.
 It’s a good idea to add a small (1 or 2 pixel) black or white border to PDI’s to make clear where the edge of your image lies.

 Depending on the software you use there are different ways to reduce your image to this size.
 Instructions follow covering the most popular options but most image editing software will work in a similar way.